WoodWing/elvis-image-recognition/README.md

 The Elvis image recognition server is a nodejs server application that integrates Elvis with AI image recognition services from Google, Amazon and Clarifai.
 It uses these services to detect labels, landmarks and emotions.

-This integration is currently in *beta* stage.
+This integration is currently in **beta** stage.

 # Prerequisites

-- Fully installed and licensed Elvis server (5.23 or higher).
+- Fully installed and licensed Elvis server (5.24 or higher).
 You can obtain Elvis via: https://www.woodwing.com/en/digital-asset-management-system
 - Server where the image recognition server can run (can be on the same machine where Elvis runs)
+- API user license

 # Installation steps